This post may contain affiliate links.

 Recipe Ingredients:

 - cooked rotisserie chicken: About a two pound chicken should do the trick.
-If yours is a bit more that's ok.
-I have tossed it in with ¼ of the chicken already eaten and thought it was fine as well.
+If yours is a bit more that’s ok.
+I have tossed it in with 1/4 of the chicken already eaten and thought it was fine as well.
 I throw the entire thing in, bones and all.
-Typically I pull of the breast meat and shred it, but everything else I keep on the bone.
-If you don't want a lot of hassle with pulling bones out, you can just throw the thigh and wing bones in or something along those terms.
+Typically I pull off the breast meat and shred it, but everything else I keep on the bone.
+It all will fall off when cooking.
+You can keep skin on or remove it when pulling all the bones out.
+If you don’t want a lot of hassle with pulling bones out, you can just throw the thigh and wing bones in or something along those terms.
 I have done that as well when I am feeling extra lazy.

 - chicken broth: technically you could use water since you are almost making your own bone broth.
 But I am not one to ever say no to more flavor so I opted for broth instead.